Day 4 – continued

 That afternoon we caught the bus up the valley in the other direction to Saas Amagell.
 Here we caught the Furgstalden gondola up, where a short walk down a bit took us to the Heidbodme gondola – which took us up to a great mountain refuge – and surprisingly a valley with no glacier in it!
 Having already melted, an interesting U shaped high valley.
 The refuge turned out to be Robin’s favourite cake spot – with great mountain views across some of the 18 4,000m peaks around the Saas valley.
 Great cake too!

 We got the first gondola back down, and walked the rest down through the pinewoods – and narrowly missing the bus, so we then walked back from Saas Amagell to the campsite – a bit of a slog, but also very pretty.

 Once again, the campsite had no problem in letting us leave our vans on site whilst we made the most of our last day in the Saas valley – very kind and allowed us to really make the most of our Citizen’s Passes.

-We headed back up to the Furgstalden cable car from the day before, and this time took the Adventure Trail from the top, a kinda tame Via Ferrata (which is too much for Gonzalo’s vertigo).
-Bridges, lots of metal steps, it was fun! and at the end of that we headed up the valley alongside a beautiful mountain stream to the Almagelleralp Hut, a lovely spot where we had a drink and some sneaky raclette once again!
+We headed back up to the Furgstalden cable car from the day before, and this time took the Adventure Trail from the top, a kind of tame Via Ferrata (which is too much for Gonzalo’s vertigo).
+Bridges, lots of metal steps, it was fun!
+And at the end of that we headed up the valley alongside a beautiful mountain stream to the Almagelleralp Hut, a lovely spot where we had a drink and some sneaky raclette once again!

 We then walked back down through the pine woods, alongside the river and its waterfalls, and this time making it in time for the bus!